edualm/SeedTruck/README.md

  - Connect to Transmission seedboxes (support for other types of seedboxes is easy to add, but not implemented).
  - View torrents, their status, and remove them.
  - Import torrents, either using a torrent file or magnet link.

-iOS, tvOS and watchOS support are practically done. macOS support will only probably be worked on when macOS 11 is released.

 ## Tests